Revised: November 4, 2016

-Greetings from Suburban Baltimore, Maryland.
+Greetings from beautiful rural Taneytown, Maryland.
 I have been a radio enthusiast since I was a small child.
 I can remember the glow and smell of the Granco FM radio I operated as a child.
 I enjoyed taking all the tubes out, testing them, and replacing the bad ones.

 Over the years my Grandfather, Father and many mentors aided my transition to walkie talkies (bike mobile of course), CB radio, SWLing, etc. until I "graduated" into ham radio by age 16!